Is Tipping the Dealer in Live Blackjack a Good Idea?

 1Overview

-Some blackjack players vehemently argue against tipping and rarely, if ever, hand out any gratuities to their dealers.
-This aversion to tipping is more common among players who deploy forms of advantage play, the most popular of which is card counting.
+Some blackjack players vehemently argue against tipping and rarely, if ever, give their dealers any gratuities.
+This aversion to tipping is more common among players who employ advantage play, the most popular method being card counting.

 2Reduction of Hourly Expected Value

-Consistently implementing this technique gives counters a small edge over the house that seldom exceeds 1% or 2% at best.
-Many card counters refrain from tipping because it could diminish or altogether overturn their advantage.
-Consistently handing out tips to the dealers may lead to a dramatic decline in the player’s theoretical hourly profits and completely negate their positive expected value (EV).
+Consistently using this technique gives counters a small edge over the house that seldom exceeds 1% or 2%.
+Many card counters avoid tipping because it can reduce or even eliminate that advantage.
+Regularly tipping dealers may cause a significant decline in a player’s theoretical hourly profits and can completely negate their positive expected value (EV).

-Indeed, tipping is not a great idea from this perspective, although doing it occasionally does have some practical applications for advantage players.
-Some counters resort to it every once in a while for the purposes of coverage and extending their longevity at the blackjack tables, which we shall cover in more detail in the next section.
-Now, let’s have a look at the effect tipping has on regular basic strategy players.
+From this viewpoint, tipping is not a great idea, although doing it occasionally has some practical applications for advantage players.
+Some counters tip from time to time for cover and to extend their longevity at the blackjack tables, which we will examine in more detail in the next section.
+Now, let’s look at how tipping affects regular basic strategy players.

 3Tipping Increases the Negative EV of Basic Strategy Players

-Most blackjack players who frequent live casinos on the internet are strangers to advanced techniques like card counting.
-The best they can do is follow basic blackjack strategy, which reduces the house edge to a tolerable 0.50% on average and enables them to maximize their returns.
+Most blackjack players who visit live casinos online are unfamiliar with advanced techniques like card counting.
+The best they can do is follow basic blackjack strategy, which lowers the house edge to about 0.50% on average and maximizes returns.

-Nonetheless, basic strategy alone cannot entirely negate the house edge, which is why players who implement it still face negative expected value in the long run.
-Basic strategists inevitably suffer losses over the long haul no matter how perfectly they play.
-Respectively, tipping the dealers consistently only increases their negative expectation.
+Even so, basic strategy alone cannot entirely overcome the house edge, so players who rely on it still face negative expected value over time.
+No matter how perfectly they play, basic strategists will eventually incur losses, and consistently tipping dealers only deepens that negative expectation.

-In other words, they will end up losing even more money than they normally would.
-Dealer tipping makes no sense from the perspective of a basic strategy player.
-It does nothing to improve their odds of winning, not to mention placing a tip bet has -100% negative expectation.
-The money such players tip is immediately and irrevocably lost to them.
+Put differently, they will lose more money than they otherwise would.
+Dealer tipping makes no sense from a basic strategy standpoint.
+It does nothing to improve their odds of winning, and placing a tip bet has a -100% expectation.
+Any money they tip is immediately and irretrievably lost.

 Arguments in Favor of Blackjack Dealer Tipping